ZlomenyMesic/Bomberman/README.md

 ## Gameplay

 You are the Eric.
-Your goal is to get through as many levels as possible and get a high score.
-Each level is randomly generated.
+Your goal is to get through as many levels as possible and collect score.
+Each level is a randomly generated map.
 Every map is a grid consisting of strong and weak walls.
 In every level, there are two floating balloons (floaters).
 These are your enemies.
 They are a bit faster than you, and can kill you.